McCabe's 'The Threat' May Be Darkest Vision Of Trump Presidency Yet

 The tension in that relationship is palpable even in the title of McCabe's memoir, The Threat: How the FBI Protects America in the Age of Terror and Trump.
 The publication date is Feb.
 19, but the most explosive assertions burst into the news Thursday when CBS aired portions of its upcoming interview with McCabe (set to air Sunday on 60 Minutes).

-That interview includes specific statements from McCabe regarding the 25th Amendment discussions and confirmation that Deputy Attorney General Rod Rosenstein once speculated about "wearing a wire" to record a conversation with President Trump without the president's knowledge.
+That interview includes specific statements from McCabe regarding the 25th Amendment discussions and confirmation that Deputy Attorney General Rod Rosenstein once speculated about "wearing a wire" to record a conversation with Trump without the president's knowledge.

-Those specific statements from 60 Minutes do not appear in the memoir, but have become the flashpoint for coverage of the book this week.
-And they fit with the extensive and detailed descriptions McCabe does provide for the crisis atmosphere in the Bureau and the larger Justice Department following Comey's firing.
+Those specific statements from 60 Minutes do not appear in the memoir but have become the flashpoint for coverage of the book this week.
+And they fit with the extensive and detailed descriptions that McCabe does provide for the crisis atmosphere in the bureau and the larger Justice Department following Comey's firing.

 McCabe says that he personally took steps to "safeguard" the bureau's investigation of Russian interference, in case his own head would be the next to roll.
-He tells of working closely in those first post-Comey days with Rosenstein, who subsequently named Robert Mueller to take over the Russia probe as head of an Office of Special Counsel.
-(Mueller is himself a former director of the FBI who had been a colleague of Comey and McCabe.)
+He tells of working closely in those first post-Comey days with Rosenstein, who subsequently named Robert Mueller to take over the Russia probe as head of an office of special counsel.
+(Mueller is himself a former FBI director who had been a colleague of Comey and McCabe.)

-McCabe has said that Rosenstein in 2017 spoke of "wearing a wire" when meeting with the president, meaning a microphone-transmitter that could record statements that might matter to a future investigation or other legal proceeding.
-(It should be lost on no student of history that President Richard Nixon was brought down by tape recordings made of Oval Office conversations pertaining to the crimes collectively called Watergate.)
+McCabe has said that Rosenstein in 2017 spoke of "wearing a wire" when meeting with the president, meaning a microphone transmitter that could record statements that might matter to a future investigation or other legal proceeding.
+(It should be lost on no student of history that President Nixon was brought down by tape recordings made of Oval Office conversations pertaining to the crimes collectively called Watergate.)

 McCabe also said in interview clips aired on Thursday that Justice Department officials discussed which Cabinet officials might be sympathetic to removing the president, using the authority of the 25th Amendment to the Constitution.
 (That amendment, ratified in 1967, deals with presidential succession and the prospect of presidential incapacity, creating a means for the vice president and others to step in if the president were deemed unfit to serve.)

-Rosenstein had denied this version of the events of mid-May 2017 when first reported in The New York Times in Sept.
-2018.
+Rosenstein denied this version of the events of mid-May 2017 when first reported in the New York Times in September 2018.
 That Times story relied on unnamed sources.
 One source who spoke to the Times anonymously said he thought Rosenstein might have been sarcastic in making the remark about wearing a wire.

-Rosenstein said on the record then he had no so such recollection, and his office issued a reiteration of that statement Thursday.
+Rosenstein said on the record then that he had no so such recollection, and his office issued a reiteration of that statement Thursday.
 McCabe is the first person associated with those meetings to confirm publicly the account as reported in the Times.

 But his book is about far more than that, as he remained in the acting FBI director post for 10 months and in frequent conflict with the president.
-Having announced he would retire from the Bureau in March 2018, McCabe was fired the day before he became eligible for full retirement benefits.
+Having announced he would retire from the bureau in March 2018, McCabe was fired the day before he became eligible for full retirement benefits.
 The official reason for his firing was cited as a "lack of candor."

-An FBI inspector general report had disputed McCabe's answers to four questions having to do with the beginning of the Russian interference investigation in 2016, although it isn't clear yet whether authorities will ultimately bring criminal charges against him.
+An FBI inspector general report had disputed McCabe's answers to four questions having to do with Clinton and the Clinton Foundation, although it isn't clear yet whether authorities will ultimately bring criminal charges against him.

-President Trump reacted to McCabe's book and comments in a series of tweets Thursday, saying McCabe had been part of a plot with Comey to exonerate Hillary Clinton for her handling of State Department business on a private email server.
-(Trump had earlier said he fired Comey for the Clinton email matter, as well, although he also mentioned "the Russia thing" in an interview with Lester Holt of NBC News in 2017.)
+Trump reacted to McCabe's book and comments in a series of tweets Thursday, saying McCabe had been part of a plot with Comey to exonerate Hillary Clinton for her handling of State Department business on a private email server.
+(Trump had earlier said he fired Comey for the Clinton email matter, although he also mentioned "the Russia thing" in an interview with Lester Holt of NBC News in 2017.)

 Trump's tweets added fuel to what was already a firestorm of reaction to McCabe's on-the-record account on Thursday.
-Sen. Lindsay Graham said he would bring McCabe before the Senate Judiciary Committee, which he chairs, to explain himself.
+Sen. Lindsey Graham said he would bring McCabe before the Senate Judiciary Committee, which he chairs, to explain himself.
 Other allies of the president were similarly dismissive.

 But reading through McCabe's 262-page memoir suggests McCabe's critics may wish to proceed with caution.
 Any attempt to make him a pariah or impugn his integrity will need to deal with his extraordinary degree of preparation for what is about to come his way.